-The Town of Lakeshore Official Plan (the Plan) is an essential tool to manage future growth, development and change in the Town.
-This Plan provides a blueprint for growth over the 20-year planning period by incorporating a growth management framework which ensures orderly and efficient development patterns by building sustainable and complete communities while protecting and enhancing the Town's rich natural and agricultural resources.
-It ensures that the planning framework and tools are in place to make the Town of Lakeshore a healthy and desirable place to live, work and enjoy recreational opportunities.
+The Municipality of Lakeshore Official Plan (the Plan) is an essential tool to manage future growth, development and change in the Municipality.
+This Plan provides a blueprint for growth over the planning period to the year 2031, by incorporating a growth management framework which ensures orderly and efficient development patterns by building sustainable and complete communities while protecting and enhancing the Municipality's rich natural and agricultural resources.
+It ensures that the planning framework and tools are in place to make the Municipality of Lakeshore a healthy and desirable place to live, work and enjoy recreational opportunities.